If seeing a “cash only” sign causes you to roll your eyes and heave a heavy sigh, it could be because you’ve developed a healthy aversion to ATM fees.

 Other options include asking for cash back when you make a purchase, using a peer-to-peer payment app, or switching to a bank that doesn’t charge ATM fees and even refunds fees charged by ATM providers.

-Another easy way to avoid ATM fees, as well as many other annoying fees, is to open a SoFi Money® cash management account.
+Another easy way to avoid ATM fees, as well as many other annoying fees, is to open a checking and savings account with SoFi Checking and Savings®

-SoFi Money offers free ATMs at 55,000+ locations worldwide.
+SoFi Checking and Savings offers free ATMs at 55,000+ locations worldwide.
 Plus, users can make quick and easy (and free) P2P payments right through the SoFi app.